© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval manor of Simpson is a scheduled monument protected by Historic England under reference 1021370.
 View the official record →

-Simpson Manor is a medieval settlement site located in Buckinghamshire, England.
+The Medieval manor of Simpson is a scheduled monument located in Buckinghamshire that represents settlement and manorial organisation from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021370.

 Medieval manor of Simpson is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021370.